 The "note paper" icon

 The icon looks like a little piece of paper.
 You'll get this icon when you're on the record of a specific article.
-Clicking on this will add the bibliographic information, full-text if its available and any keywords or tags associated with the article to your collection.
+Clicking on this will add the bibliographic information, full-text if it's available, and any keywords or tags associated with the article to your collection.
 If all you have now is the abstract, you can always add the full text later.

 The "folder" icon

 When you see this icon, it usually means you're on a page with a list of documents.
 If you click on the folder icon, you'll get a pop-up list of all the documents on the page, and then you can select the ones you want to save.
 You'll want to use the folder icon when you click on the document and it goes straight to the pdf.
-If you try to save the document when its in PDF format, Zotero won't pick up any of the bibliographic informaiton, but if you save the item through the folder icon, you'll get that bibliographic information.
+If you try to save the document when it is in PDF format, Zotero won't pick up any of the bibliographic information, but if you save the item through the folder icon, you'll get that bibliographic information.

 The "webpage" icon

-Create a new item from current page.
+Create a new item from an identifier.

-Create new item (manually create items)
+Create a new item (manually create items)

 Before you create your citations, remember to set up your default citation style.
 Go to Edit-->Preferences--> Export--> Default Output Format.